 5. What are some of the drawbacks to owning this breed?
 (Don’t believe them if they answer, “none.”)

 I can not even begin to describe all the potential drawbacks of bringing an Anatolian Shepherd into your life.
 These dogs are not for everyone.
 They are extremely stubborn, independent, aloof, they are massive diggers, can be escape artists, will wander far and wide if they get out (usually this happens as they mature before they've figured out life), they cost a lot more for daily care and vet expenses because of their size.
-We as Anatolian Keepers MUST be willing to change our lives to work with them in harmony.
+We, as Anatolian Keepers, MUST be willing to change our lives to work with them in harmony.
+You can not bend the Anatolian to suit your life and needs.
 I suggest to everyone that they read as much as possible about the breed that they can find.
-Not everything is true that you will read but it might be based off one person's experience.
+Not everything is true that you will read but it is based off one person's experience.

 6. Can you tell me about any inherited/genetic health problems with this breed?
 Other health considerations?

-We don't see the health world of our animals in a conventional light because we raise everything we have as natural as possible (grass-fed, non-GMO, RAW diet, little to no vaccines).
+We don't see the health world of our animals in a conventional light because we raise everything we have as natural as possible (grass-fed, non-GMO, no grain diet, RAW when we can source it affordably, minimal vaccines).
 We believe a lot of issues with animals stem from over-vaccination, poor diets, poor breeding, and more.
 However - this does not make our dogs immune to any diseases/health issues - we just believe you have the power to prevent a lot of it through your management and raising.
 We have not experienced any genetic or acquired health issues in our dogs here on the farm.

 Long-time breeder Holly Ballester has put together a list of possible health concerns with the Anatolian Shepherd.
 The page can be found here.

 7. What can you tell me about the history/background/function of this breed?